whastings/devnotes/topics/redux.md

   * Otherwise, you end up having to pass too much data through the tree to components that need it
     * Watch out for components that take props just to pass them down
   * Can improve performance since react-redux connected components skip unneeded renders
+* React-Redux connected components prevent unneeded re-renders by doing shallow equality checks on props from `mapStateToProps`
+  * Doesn't even inkove `mapStateToProps` if state object is the same
+  * Be sure to return same object references as props whenever possible
+  * If you need to do filtering, sorting, or other deriving of data, use reselect to memoize the work
+* Will be asked to re-render after each action dispatch
+  * Can use middleware to batch action processing

 ## Time-travel Debugging